Get

 Image Credit: WS-Studio, Shutterstock

-Before serving bell peppers to your dog, remove all the seeds as well as the stem and chop them up into small pieces that are easier to eat.
+Before serving bell peppers to your dog, remove all the seeds and stems and chop them into small pieces that are easier to eat.

 10. Zucchini

-Zucchini is another low-calorie and cholesterol vegetable that can be enjoyed by dogs.
-They are high in vitamin C, calcium, magnesium, and iron.
-Zucchini can be enjoyed by your dog raw, but it must be sliced into smaller pieces.
+Zucchini is another low-calorie and low-cholesterol vegetable that dogs can enjoy.
+It is high in vitamin C, calcium, magnesium, and iron.
+Your dog can enjoy zucchini raw, but it must be sliced into smaller pieces.

-If served cooked, you can mash it or mix it in with your dog’s kibble.
-This vegetable is high in fiber and, therefore, may make your dog gassy.
+If cooked, you can mash it or mix it in with your dog’s kibble.
+It is high in fiber and may make your dog gassy.

 11. Cauliflower